About XLH UK

 Asha Sullivan

-XLH UK is lucky to have the support of a selection of multi-disciplinary experts who are knowledgeable about XLH.
-The Committee’s role is to connect with other experts in UK and abroad, to shape necessary research and advise on how to optimise treatment and care pathways.
+XLH UK is lucky to have the support of some multi-disciplinary experts who are knowledgeable about XLH.
+They connect with other experts in UK and abroad, to shape necessary research and advise on how to optimise treatment and care pathways.